cordpackers/.github/profile/README.md

 # CordPackers
 ## About
-CordPackers is a Discord desktop client open source reimplementation project
+CordPackers is a Discord desktop client reimplementation, patching and repacking project

 Check out [CordArchive](https://github.com/cordarchive)!